FOR SALE BY OWNER

 Electricity is supplied via a solar system with a backup generator.
 DirectTV is also installed and available on two televisions.

-The ranch has 8 water wells, all average 42 meters (137’) in depth.
+The ranch has 11 (7 solar, 4 windmill) water wells, all average 42 meters (137’) in depth.
 Water is pumped by solar pumps and windmills to 5 rock and 5 metal pilas or large water storage tanks situated on high points throughout the property.
 From these pilas, water is piped to small (600 gal.) water troughs.
-An additional 45 wildlife waterers have recently been added.

 The ranch has many dirt tanks (ponds) that are rainwater filled.
 These are all located in arroyos (creeks) and in ramadero (low lying) areas.